Shalimar Works (1980) Ltd

 Shalimar Works (1980) Ltd. is a public sector shipbuilding company of West Bengal, India.
 It owns a small shipyard on the right bank of the Hooghly River at Shibpur, Howrah.
-The origin of shipyard can be traced back to 1885.
+The origin of the shipyard can be traced back to 1885.

 Current activity and future plans

 The shipyard can manufacture small-size ships and repair medium-size ships.
 Its major work in the past involved repairing ships for the Kolkata Port Trust and fabricating vessels for the Tourism department and the Union Territory of Andaman and Nicobar Islands.